Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 | where DeviceName == "vm-hunt-tyo"

-| where ProcessCommandLine contains "tor-browser"The logs confirmed that the installer was executed and triggered a silent installation.
+| where ProcessCommandLine contains "tor-browser"The logs confirmed that the installer was executed and extracted the Tor Browser files to the system.

 ๐ Step 3: Detecting Tor Process Activity